Tomomi Mineuchi

-Tomomi Mineuchi (嶺内 ともみ, Mineuchi Tomomi) is a Japanese voice actress affiliated with I'm Enterprise.
+Tomomi Mineuchi (嶺内 ともみ, Mineuchi Tomomi) is a Japanese former voice actress affiliated with I'm Enterprise.

 Biography

 Mineuchi was born in Tokyo on December 22, 1997.
 She gained an interest in voice acting after she was rejected at an audition at a general public call.
 Mineuchi attended the Japan Narration Actor Institute, a training school for voice actors, while she was studying in high school.

 Mineuchi joined the talent agency I'm Enterprise in 2016.
 She starred in her first major role as Eiko Tokura in the 2018 anime series Slow Start.
 Along with co-stars Reina Kondō, Ayasa Itō and Maria Naganawa, she also performed the series' opening theme under the unit name STARTails.

-On November 20, 2022, I'm Enterprise announced that Mineuchi was going to quit voice acting on December 31 of the same year.
+On November 20, 2022, I'm Enterprise announced that Mineuchi would retire from voice acting on December 31 of the same year.